guildenstern70/SmartQuark/README.md

 ## Creating a native executable

-You can create a native executable using: `./gradlew build -Dquarkus.package.type=native`.
+You can create a native executable using: `./build-native`.

 Or, if you don't have GraalVM installed, you can run the native executable build in a container using: `./gradlew build -Dquarkus.package.type=native -Dquarkus.native.container-build=true`.

 You can then execute your native executable with: `./build/smartquark-0.1.0-runner`

-If you want to learn more about building native executables, please consult https://quarkus.io/guides/gradle-tooling#building-a-native-executable.